Small Changes Can Make a Big Difference In Your Health

 2. Why Calcium?

 Several studies have shown that foods high in calcium aren’t only good for your bones, they can reduce the risk of colorectal cancer and decrease the recurrence of colorectal polyps.
 Recommended daily dosage for men 50 and older is 1,000 mg to 2,000 mg and for women 50 and older is 1,200 to 2,000 mg.
 Men need to be careful not to exceed daily recommended dosages as that could increase the risk of prostate cancer.
-It’s important for women to get the daily recommended dosages not only to reduce cancer risks but also to reduce the risk of osteoporosis.
 Your body doesn’t produce calcium, so you must get it through other sources such as cheese, milk, and yogurt, or dark green leafy vegetables, such as broccoli and kale.
 For your body to absorb calcium, it needs vitamin D which can be found naturally in canned salmon with bones and egg yolks.

 3. Why Fiber?

 The idea that eating a diet high in fiber to keep us healthier isn’t new.
 It’s well known that fiber can prevent constipation and protects us against colorectal cancer, as well as lowers our risks of diabetes and heart disease.
 But are we getting enough fiber to reduce our cancer risks?
 According to the government’s Dietary Guidelines for Americans, we need to consume more fiber.
 The best way to reach recommended goals is to eat fiber with every meal and snack.
 Fruits, vegetables whole grains, beans, nuts, and seeds are high in fiber Pears, popcorn, and edamame make great fiber snacks!
 It’s best to choose fiber-rich foods over supplements to get the full range of cancer-fighting phytochemicals, which are plant compounds.